Standard Book Format for Your Fiction Story!

 One of the best things about self-publishing is that everything is up to you.
 You choose how your book is going to look to a reader so you have the power of choice on your side.
 And making it look the way you want is very simple if you follow a few simple steps.

-Now that you have the basics down, you are ready to put your final draft to standard book format.
+Now that you have the preliminary formats down, you are ready to put your final draft to standard book format.
 Follow these steps to format your book in a standard format

 Return Home Contact Jason Fiction Site Map